rejeep/prodigy.el/README.md

 available properties to specify: `M-x describe-variable RET prodigy-status-list`.

-For more information, se status example below!
+For more information, see status example below!

 ## Examples